Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Introduction

 To transform nonzero precipitation data onto the Laplace scale, we must first estimate their marginal distributions in space and time.
-In the spatial conditional extremes literature, this is commonly achieved using the empirical distribution functions at each location, possibly combined with a generalised Pareto (GP) distribution for describing the upper tails \citep{simpson21_condit_model_spatio_tempor_extrem, richards22_model_extrem_spatial_aggreg_precip_condit_method, wadsworth22_higher_spatial_extrem_singl_condit, shooter22_multiv_spatial_condit_extrem_extrem_ocean_envir}.
-However, empirical distribution functions can be unsuitable if the marginal distributions of the data vary in space and time, which is often the case for precipitation and other climate variables.
-Since both the total amount and the spatial distribution of precipitation are important properties for assessing flood risk, we here focus equally much on describing properties of the marginal and the spatial precipitation distribution.
+In the spatial conditional extremes literature, this is commonly achieved using the empirical distribution functions at each location, possibly combined with a generalised Pareto (GP) distribution for describing the upper tail \citep{simpson21_condit_model_spatio_tempor_extrem, richards22_model_extrem_spatial_aggreg_precip_condit_method, wadsworth22_higher_spatial_extrem_singl_condit, shooter22_multiv_spatial_condit_extrem_extrem_ocean_envir}.
+However, the empirical distribution function can be unsuitable if the marginal distribution of the data varies in space and time, which is often the case for precipitation and other climate variables.
+Since both the total amount and the spatial distribution of precipitation are important properties for assessing flood risk, we here focus equally on describing properties of the marginal and the spatial precipitation distributions.
 Therefore, following \citet{opitz18_inla_goes_extrem} and \citet{castro-camilo19_splic_gamma_gener_paret_model}, we apply a complex spatio-temporal model based on two different latent Gaussian models for describing the marginal distributions.
-The first model describes the bulk of the data using a gamma likelihood, while the second model describes the upper tails using a GP likelihood.
+The first model describes the bulk of the data using a gamma likelihood, while the second model describes the upper tail using a GP likelihood.